Skip to main content

 Specify:

-• <iscsi_target_ip_address_2> — IP address of the second iSCSI target.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 2.
+• <iscsi_target_ip_address_2> - IP address of the second iSCSI target.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field IP address of the iSCSI target 2.

-10. Print information about the Microsoft iSCSI Initiator Service:
+10. Get information about the Microsoft iSCSI Initiator Service:

 Get-Service MSiSCSI

-The response will display information about the status of the service.
+The response will show the service status.
 For example:

 Status Name DisplayName